carbonplan/margo-js/README.md

 ## license

-All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/) licensed.
+All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/)-licensed.

 ## contributions

 Credit for the model goes to the authors of the MARGO paper.
 The [Julia implementation](https://github.com/hdrake/ClimateMARGO.jl) is developed by [@hdrake](https://github.com/hdrake), [@zeptodoctor](https://github.com/zeptodoctor), and [@fonsp](https://github.com/fonsp).
-We are coordinating and collaborating with them on this impelmentation.
+We are coordinating and collaborating with them on this implementation.